-Cindy Casey is the Program Coordinator and an Instructor Gwynedd Mercy University's Computer Information Science Program for the School of Arts and Sciences.
-Ms. Casey earned her MS in Economic Crime Forensics as well as a graduate certificate in Cybersecurity from La Salle University in Philadelphia, PA, where she graduated top of her class and was awarded a scholarship from the Association of Certified Fraud Examiner’s Philadelphia Chapter.
-Ms. Casey also has a graduate certificate in Digital Forensics from DeSales University in Center Valley, PA, and a BS in Computing Security and Technology from Drexel University, in Philadelphia, PA.
+Professor Casey earned her MS in Economic Crime Forensics as well as a graduate certificate in Cybersecurity from La Salle University in Philadelphia, PA, where she graduated top of her class and was awarded a scholarship from the Association of Certified Fraud Examiner’s Philadelphia Chapter.
+She also has a graduate certificate in Digital Forensics from DeSales University in Center Valley, PA and a BS in Computing Security and Technology from Drexel University, in Philadelphia.

-While at Drexel, Ms. Casey worked as a research assistant and was the 2011 Research Day Winner, for her work, Computation and Modeling (Non-Bio) Category – “Thinking Outside the Box – A Practitioner's Guide to Xbox Forensics.
-After receiving her AAS from Philadelphia Community College in Digital Forensics, Ms. Casey completed an internship with the Montgomery County Computer Crime Lab in Pennsylvania.
+While at Drexel, Professor Casey worked as a research assistant and was the 2011 Research Day Winner, for her work, Computation and Modeling (Non-Bio) Category – “Thinking Outside the Box – A Practitioner's Guide to Xbox Forensics.
+After receiving her AAS from Philadelphia Community College in Digital Forensics, Professor Casey completed an internship with the Montgomery County Computer Crime Lab in Pennsylvania.

 Professor Casey’s research interests include network and RAM forensics, cybersecurity, malware, steganography, artificial intelligence, and the forensic analysis of non-traditional devices.
 Some of her selected conference proceedings and journal publications include the IEEE Wireless Telecommunications Symposium in Europe, the Conference on Digital Forensics, Security, and Law (ADFSL), and the International Conference on Digital Forensics and Cyber Crime.